 Shark Ray Alley

 For the beginner divers making the most of theBelize diving packages, the Shark Ray Alley is a shallow area of sand where Belize based fishermen will discard and clean their daily catches.
 Their discarding of chum and bait in the area means that many sharks and stingrays are attracted to these shallows and provides ample photo opportunity for the wandering diver.
 If you are looking for that perfect diving photo, then take a snorkel to Shark Ray Alley.

 The Blue Hole

-This incredible diving spot is just 8 miles from Long Caye, the location of our Lighthouse Reef Atoll accommodation and was named one of the best diving spots in the world by famous explore Jacque Cousteau.
-The Blue Hole is well known for its 140-metre-deep and 300-metre-wide sink hole.
-With a vast and complex eco system having formed around this incredible sink hole.
-With deep dive stalactites around 40 metres below sea level and an intriguing fresh to salt water transition, you will have a mere 8 minutes time to explore the depths of this cave and coral system, mostly made up of red algae and hydroids, making it an atmospheric and once in a lifetime spot to explore.
+This incredible diving site is just 8 miles from Long Caye, the location of our Lighthouse Reef Atoll accommodationand was named one of the best diving sites in the world by famous explorer Jacque Cousteau.
+The Blue Hole is well known for its 140-meter-deep and 300-meter-wide sinkhole.
+With a vast and complex ecosystem having formed around this incredible sinkhole.
+With deep-dive stalactites around 40 meters below sea level and an intriguing fresh to saltwater transition, you will have a mere 8 minutes time to explore the depths of this cave and coral system, mostly made up of red algae and hydroids, making it an atmospheric and once in a lifetime site to explore.

 Hol Chan Marine Reserve

-With a Mayan name meaning “Little Channel” this coral reserve is one of the most beautiful spots on our list.
-This marine reserve is protected by international conservationists, and is anchor, fishing and touch free, meaning that the coral has been allowed to flourish for hundreds of years.
-At only 10 metres deep, there is plenty to see here, including Elkhorn Corals, barracuda, snappers and groupers all preserved in their natural habitat.
+With a Mayan name meaning “Little Channel”, this coral reserve is one of the most beautiful dive site on our list.
+This marine reserve is protected by international conservationists, and anchor, fishing, and touch-free, meaning that the coral has been allowed to flourish for hundreds of years.
+At only 10 meters deep, there is plenty to see here, including Elkhorn Corals, barracuda, snappers and groupers all preserved in their natural habitat.